Think Natively: Unlocking Multilingual Reasoning with Consistency-Enhanced Reinforcement Learning: Experiments

-\paragraph{Performance of baselines.} No training baselines have a minor improvement on LC\&Acc, and QRT outperforms Prompt-Control and DIT.
+\paragraph{Performance of baselines.} No training baselines have a minor improvement on LC\&Acc, and QRT outperforms DIT and Prompt-Control.
 The performance of these prompt-based methods heavily depends on the original instruction-following ability of backbones, \textit{i.e.}, the larger improvement on 7B than 1.5B.
 Additionally, the improvement on LC and the decrease on Acc also reflect the trade-off between the language consistency and answer accuracy.
-Naive-RL (GRPO only with the accuracy reward) shows the best results on Acc but the lowest LC (0.0) since the responses generated in English can obtain a higher reward score during RL training, so that the trained model is most likely to answer in English, which is contrary to the goal of a multilingual reasoning model.
+Naive-RL (GRPO only with the accuracy reward) shows the best results on Acc but the lowest LC (0.0) since the responses generated in English can obtain a higher reward score during RL training, so that the trained model is most likely to think and answer in English, which is contrary to the goal of a multilingual reasoning model.
 Although SLC-RL is trained with a soft language consistency reward, the models still struggle to maintain language consistency, particularly for the 1.5B backbone.
+By contrast, our method with the strict LC reward can promote the input-output language consistency while having no degradation\footnote{More detailed analyses about hard/soft LC reward are listed in Appendix \ref{sec:appendix-hard-lc}.} on Acc compared to SLC-RL\footnote{We also conduct SLC-RL with the same reward magnitude as ours and present it in Table \ref{table:slc-results} of Appendix \ref{sec:appendix-soft-lc}.} (58.87 vs. 58.59).

-\paragraph{OOD generalization.} Refer to the ``\textit{{OOD-avg}}'', our M-Thinker-1.5B/7B also significantly surpasses other baselines, which indicates that the reasoning patterns learned through our rewards and training procedure are not confined to the training languages but are successfully transferred to unseen languages.
+\paragraph{OOD generalization.} Refer to the ``\textit{{OOD-avg}}'', our M-Thinker also significantly surpasses other baselines, which indicates that the reasoning patterns learned through our rewards and training procedure are not confined to the training languages but are successfully transferred to unseen languages.
 The evaluation results on PolyMath (as shown in Table \ref{table:main-res-polymath} in Appendix \ref{sec:appendix-polymath}) also present similar trends, which further prove the superiority of our method.

-In summary, these results demonstrate that M-Thinker-1.5B/7B effectively improves both the language consistency and answer accuracy in multilingual reasoning scenarios.
+In summary, these results demonstrate that our M-Thinker effectively improves both the language consistency and answer accuracy in multilingual reasoning scenarios.